MatthewKennedy/spree_product_feed/README.md

 You will notice that you have an option to add a unique identifier to the master product, and its variants.
 This is a requirement for most products passed into Google Merchant.

 Add your product barcode select the bar

+## ToDo

+- Organise the code to recognise a basic product (no variants), Vs. a product with variants and process each type with of product differently to get variants displayed in google correctly via ```<g:item_group_id>```.
+- Set up code to output product properties into feed data where the **Property Presentation** is set to ```product_feed_data```.
+- Set up unique identifier type drop down.
+- Move Product Feed options into their own product sidebar view.

 ## Testing